fardeen9983/Django_Blog/README.md

 To protect against CSRF scripting attack each form in Django web app passes a CSRF token.

 Now to add extra fields to the form like Email addresses we would have to create a new one by extending the previous one.
 We need to first create a folder 'forms' in the root directory of the app and add a forms.py file

+---
+## Crispy Forms
+Easily manage forms in HTML.
+Is compatible with other styling libraries

+Installation:
+>pip install django-crispy-forms

+Add this as an installed app insettings.py
+> ' crispy_forms '

+By default it uses Bootstrap-2 CSS framework which is pretty old.
+So we can specify the CSS framework to use in the same settings.py file.
+At the end of that file, create a new configuration.
+> CRISPY_TEMPLATE_PACK = 'bootstrap4'

+Or any other CSS framework

+To use crispy_forms in templates load it:
+>{% load crispy_forms_tags %}